py-smart-gardena/hass-gardena-smart-system/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+> :warning: **Starting from version 1.0.0b5**: You might probably have to uninstall and reinstall the integration as credentials requirements and method has changed.

 ## About

 This component is originally based on